pietrotavares/simbiose-notes/tech/Getting Started with Data, by Simbiose.md

 3. A **Machine Learning algorithm** can be defined as: some set of algorithms, statistical functions and heuristics applied to (1) classify existing data and (2) discover what characteristics of each record contributed to the result.<br/>
 4. Feeding data into a machine learning algorithm is called **modeling**.
 After doing it, we can say that **our data has been modeled**.<br/>
 4.1. **Unsupervised learning**: Algorithms that don't leverage values from past data to learn from (e.g., *clustering* algorithms).<br/>
-4.2. **Supervised learning**: Algorithms that learn how the previous results were achieved and tries to guess similar results for future (or simulated) records.
+4.2. **Supervised learning**: Algorithms that learn how the previous results were achieved and tries to guess similar results for future (or simulated) records.<br/>
 4.2.1 **Linear regression**: Algorithms that try to model the association of two variables, so having one of them is possible to predict the other.<br/>
 4.2.2. **Logistic regression**: Algorithms that learn how old records were classified and guesses future classifications for new records.<br/>
 5. **Data Visualization**:<br/>